This information was updated on January 22, 2021.

 If you're experiencing trouble, you can use Form SS-8 called "Determination of Worker Status for Purposes of Federal Employment Taxes and Income Tax Withholding" and file it with the IRS, who will then officially make this determination for you.
 Besides Form SS-8, there are a variety of other tests that are used to determine whether a worker is properly classified.

 Consult a legal or tax adviser if you have additional questions about these classifications or are unsure how to treat a particular worker.
-Understanding the difference between Form W-2 and Form 1099-MISC may help you avoid tax errors and fines.
+Understanding the difference between Form W-2 and Form 1099-NEC may help you avoid tax errors and fines.